 - Trade Finance - The trade finance platform, eTradeConnect, is a large-scale multi-bank blockchain project in Hong Kong by a consortium of twelve member banks. eTradeConnect aims to improve overall trade efficiency, reduce risks and fraud by digitising trade documents and automating trade finance processes.

 - Sandboxes - Hong Kong has three sandboxes for the banking, insurance and securities sectors to help promote the development of mainland fintech companies in Hong Kong.
 As at the end of January 2020, 110 new technology products have been tested in the FSS.
 Separately, banks have collaborated with tech firms in 73 trials.
-Usage of the FSS as at the end of January 2020:
+Usage of the FSS as of the end of April 2021:

 |Technology involved||Number of pilot trials|

 Invest Hong Kong (InvestHK) is the Hong Kong Special Administrative Region (HKSAR) Government Department responsible for Foreign Direct Investment.
 It has set up a dedicated fintech team in Hong Kong with correspondents elsewhere located in Guangdong-Hong Kong-Macao Greater Bay Area, London and San Francisco.

 It aims at attracting worldwide top innovative fintech enterprises, start-up entrepreneurs, investors and other stakeholders to expand and scale their business via Hong Kong to mainland China, Asia and beyond.
 For more information, please visit www.hongkong-fintech.hk.